Episode 282

 First of all, Jennifer, okay, take a deep breath, okay?

 Get a hold of yourself.
+Alright?
+Slow down.

-We got to go through this, alright?
+We have to go through this, alright?
+Okay.

 Okay.